SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 This reference manual provides information about the software on the SiWx917™, the first chip in the SiWx91x™ chipset family.
 It is intended to provide all the details required for a smooth developer experience.

-The SiWx91x is the industry's first wireless microcontroller unit (MCU) family with a comprehensive multi-protocol wireless subsystem.
-It has an integrated ultra low power microcontroller, a built-in wireless subsystem, advanced security, high performance mixed-signal peripherals, and integrated power management.
+The SiWx91x is the industry's first wireless microcontroller unit (MCU) family with a comprehensive multiprotocol wireless subsystem.
+It has an integrated ultra-low-power microcontroller, a built-in wireless subsystem, advanced security, high-performance mixed-signal peripherals, and integrated power management.

 The SiWx917 system-on-chip (SoC) has two processing cores:
 - ThreadArch™ (TA) wireless connectivity processor, also known as the network processor (**NWP**)